 The East Central Valley Trail includes Cass and Richland counties.
 The trail system is in the southeast portion of North Dakota and primarily covers Cass County.
 It is about 20 miles from two different points on the Mayville-Portland Trail System (21 miles from Hillsboro and 17 miles from Galesburg).
 This trail also connects to two Minnesota trail systems managed by the Clay County Trail Blazers and Felton Roughriders.

 The Sheyenne Valley Trail system includes Barnes, Dickey, LaMoure, Ransom and Stutsman counties.
 The Sheyenne Valley Trail is located south of Jamestown and Valley City.
 There is a wide variety of riding in this system.
 The trail follows the Sheyenne River bottom and the James River.
 It also has ditch riding, shelter belts, and wide open fields.
 This takes you through the Fort Ransom State Park and also a park called Little Yellowstone.
-Several other stops are located along the way for you to warm up or relax as you enjoy riding this very attractive trail system.
+Several other stops are located along the way.